 He has 20 patents and more than 240 technical publications in advanced materials, manufacturing and applications.

-- Professor Luo is an elected Fellow of ASM (American Society of Metals) International and SAE (Society for Automotive Engineers) International.
+- Elected Fellow of ASM (American Society of Metals) International and SAE (Society for Automotive Engineers) International

 - Recipient of the Ralph L. Boyer Award for Excellence in Undergraduate Teaching Engineering Innovation Award at Ohio State